Uncategorized

-What is an escalation?
+What is an Escalation Management?

 In customer service, the term escalation refers to the action whereby the contact details of a customer are sent on to a more experienced or skilled agent.